Jack McVitie: Criminal history

-McVitie married Marie Marney in Surrey in 1950.
-He fathered one son named Tony.
-The nickname 'the Hat' is said to be because of a trilby hat that he wore to cover up his hair loss.
 A known drug trafficker by the 1960s, he had been an associate of the Kray twins for some time and, although never a permanent member of The Firm, was regularly employed to commit various crimes on their behalf.
+He was valued by them for his ability to intimidate bookmakers, drinking club owners and rivals.
+He was paid in cash, drugs and the prestige of a seat at their night club tables.

 In 1967, Ronnie Kray paid McVitie £500 in advance to kill ex-friend and business partner Leslie Payne, promising he would give another £500 when the job was finished, amid fears that Payne was about to inform the police of his criminal activities.
 McVitie, with his friend Billy Exley driving, set off to shoot Payne, but were unsuccessful.

 By this time Exley suffered from heart trouble and McVitie was heavily dependent on drugs.
 Arriving at Payne's home in Tulse Hill, McVitie hammered loudly on the front door, which luckily for Payne was opened by his wife.
 "He's not in," she said.
 "That's all right," said McVitie and he and Exley left.
 Instead of repaying the money, McVitie kept it.
 This incident led, in part, to McVitie's death.